ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

-29. When differentiating a function using forward-mode AD, the computation of such an expression can be computed from its corresponding directed a-cyclical graph by propagating the numerical values.
+Q. When differentiating a function using forward-mode AD, the computation of such an expression can be computed from its corresponding directed a-cyclical graph by propagating the numerical values.
 1. Find the function, $g(A, B, C)$ represented by the expression graph in 5.11.
 <table align='center'>
 <tr>